-The gender pay gap is persistent in Victoria and as at May 2021 stands at 12.2%, according to the Australian Bureau of Statistics.
-In the Victorian public sector, the gender pay gap is 2%.
+The gender pay gap is persistent in Victoria and as at May 2021 stands at 12.2%, according to the Australian Bureau of Statistics4.
+In the Victorian public sector, the gender pay gap is 2%5.

-- Looking at the whole of FCC, there is no pay gap towards either gender - pay favours women when using the total median average, and favours men when using the mean average - Looking only at banded roles (864/983 staff), there is a pay gap that favours men over women - This gap ranges from 1% to 9%, depending on the average taken (mean verus median)
+Looking at the whole of FCC, there is no pay gap towards either gender - more favourably towards women if you use the median average, and more favourably towards men if you use the mean average

+Looking only at banded roles (864/983 staff), there is a pay gap that favours men over women.
+This gap ranges from 1% to 9%, depending on the average taken.

-Open text comments revealed some data from female respondents concerning their belief that they felt they were being paid less than similarly qualified and experienced male counterparts
+Open text comments revealed some data from female respondents concerning their belief that they felt they were being paid less than similarly qualified and experienced male counterparts.

-N/A
+N.A